Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 ### Deploying libraries

-Deploying libraries is just like deploying an Actor, with a few key differences to note:
+Deploying libraries is like deploying an Actor, with a few key differences to note:

-- You don't need to `export` any functions (unless you really want to enable `call`)
+- You don't need to make any functions `:callable`

 ```clojure
 (def my-lib-address